 Top with a good sauce and lots of parmesan cheese.
 There is nothing like fresh homemade pasta!
 If you love fresh pasta too, try my homemade gluten free ravioli recipe!

-We are sauce fanatics and there are so many tasty sauces you can enjoy slathered over your gluten free potato gnocchi.
+We are sauce fanatics, and you can enjoy so many tasty sauces slathered over your gluten-free potato gnocchi.
 Here are some of my favorites:

 - Ground Pork Pasta Sauce